microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 7. Review + create tab

-    a.  **DO NOT IMMEDIATELY CLICK OK.**  Instead, look to the bottom of the page and click on the link **Download a template for automation**
+    a.  **DO NOT IMMEDIATELY CLICK CREATE.**  Instead, look to the bottom of the page and click on the link **Download a template for automation**

     b.
 This will present you with an ARM template that matches your deployment as you defined in the portal.
 This can be very